veevo/dev/content/spiritism/mediumship/virtues.md

 ---
-title: Virtues expected from mediums
+title: Virtues expected from Mediums
 description: To correctly exercise the Mediumship, serious Mediums are required to develop essential virtues.
 Know which they are.
 date: "2019-01-01"
-tags:
+weight: 111
+topics:
 - mediumship
 - virtues
-weight: 111
 ---

 The text below contains exerts from `Eliseu Rigonatti` and is based on the books: